ccp4/dimple/index.md

 `-M 0.4` (the default value) runs MR if the R-factor after rigid-body refinement, in data up to 3.5Å, is above 0.4.
 Edge cases: `-M0` -- always run MR, `-M1` -- never.

+`--libin CIF` passes your own ligand descriptions to Refmac.

 ## Selected Details ##